 Typical Backhoe Features

-- Front & Back Versatility: The loader bucket in the front has a large scooping capability while the arm in the back allows for a long reach, digging deep, and trenching.
+- Front & Back Versatility: The loader bucket in the front has a large scooping capability, while the arm in the back allows for a long reach, digging deep, and trenching.

 Backhoe Common Uses